paszesoft/audited-chat/README.md

   - Tab2: [https://localhost:8443?displayName=Tab2](https://localhost:8443?displayName=Tab2)
   - Tab3: [https://localhost:8443?displayName=Tab3](https://localhost:8443?displayName=Tab3)
   - ... etc.
+- Note for above: If server host has camera/microphone attached, 0 lenght WebM recordings would result.

+3) The saved sessions are in WebM format, that can be directly viewed using the supported browsers.

-3) For production, deploy the Server as a node-windows Windows Service:
+4) For production, deploy the Server as a node-windows Windows Service:
 ```
 $ npm install -g node-windows
 $ node install_service.js
 ```
-4) The saved sessions are in WebM format, that can be directly viewed using the supported browsers.

 # Based on:

-### 1)
+## 1)
 Recording a media element
 =========================
 - Wiki Contributors